-Throughout this blog, we’ll cover the following topics:
+In this blog, we’ll highlight the following topics:

-While lead qualification is one of the earlier stages of the sales process, it’s one of the most crucial because it ensures that sales reps are chasing leads that are likely to convert into closed business.
+While lead qualification is one of the earlier stages of the B2B sales process, it’s one of the most crucial because it ensures that sales reps are chasing leads that are likely to convert into sales.
 Without a lead qualification process in place, you risk wasting valuable company time, money, and resources on leads that are unlikely to purchase.

 Lead qualification encompasses both objective and subjective components.
 To objectively qualify a lead, it’s important to think about what you consider a qualified prospect.
 Many B2B companies objectively qualify leads by gathering the following information: